top of page

 How much do classes costs?

+Because the classes are structured as progressive courses, I am not able to offer a pay as you go option.
 If you are keen to learn new skills, get a bit fitter and spend some time prioritising 'you' it will take a little commitment over a few weeks.
-And let's be honest, when life gets difficult its most often the 'fun' stuff and the stuff we do for us that is the first thing we sacrifice.
+And let's be honest, when life gets difficult it's most often the 'fun' stuff and the stuff we do for us that is the first thing we sacrifice.
 I really believe that when life gets busy, it's even more important to make time for you to just be you!

 bottom of page